 Additional research and data that went into this include: section on Colonial Children, which applies to the attitudes towards girls even at this m the 1805 Ensemble regarding girls and the plantation.
 Also an earlier era, but attitudes apply, because of attitudes towards girls and women, and on Emma’s historical context page, at the bottom is an article about “Mill Girls” of the 1830’s and 1840’s in Massachusetts, and how they earned money and lived independently very similarly to Emma’s character.

 - Work on farms with the family

 - Important part of a family

 - Agriculturally based

 - Curious about what’s outside the agricultural town

 - Enjoy meeting people

-- Hard working; keep busy
+- Hard working; keeps busy

 - Inquisitive – look for answers and to learn

-- Slightly educated, possibly basic reading?
+- Slightly educated, possibly basic reading

 - Very young, but growing old quickly by life’s lessons